Harrah's Lake Tahoe: History

+In response to their growing Broadway-style production, the hotel and casino installed a temporary $4,000 stage floor in 1992 to showcase tapdancing.

-In 2000, it completed a $26 million renovation to update the casino, hotel rooms and restaurants on the 18th floor including the Forest Buffet and Friday’s Station.
+In 2000, a $26 million renovation was done to update the casino, hotel rooms and restaurants on the 18th floor including the Forest Buffet and Friday's Station.

 On December 3, 2005, a shootout occurred in a private booth near the casino floor.
 One person was killed and two Douglas County Sheriff's Deputies were injured.

-Caesars Entertainment began a major effort to remodel and revitalize Harrah's Lake Tahoe beginning in 2005; they remodeled floors 12 to 15 of the hotel and remade the rooms in mini suites with large couches, dry bars and brand new decor and furniture.
+Caesars Entertainment began a major effort to remodel and revitalize Harrah's Lake Tahoe beginning in 2005; they remodeled floors 12 to 15 of the hotel and remade the rooms in mini suites with large couches, dry bars and brand new décor and furniture.
 The remodel was completed in mid-2006.
-Following the hotel remodel, Caesars completely remodeled the hotel's lobby and added a food court and luxury diamond outlet signature to Caesars called "Park Place Jewelers" in 2007.
-In 2008, Caesars added an upscale, luxury Chinese/Cantonese restaurant called "Gi Fu Loh" to cater to their Asian customers.
+Following the hotel remodel, Caesars completely remodeled the hotel's lobby and added a food court and luxury diamond outlet signature to Caesars called Park Place Jewelers in 2007.
+In 2008, Caesars added an upscale, luxury Chinese/Cantonese restaurant called Gi Fu Loh.

 On October 6, 2017, ownership of the property was transferred to Vici Properties as part of a corporate spin-off, and it was leased back to Caesars Entertainment.

 There is access to Harveys via an underground pathway that features an arcade and live acts at Sammy Hagar's CaboWabo.